thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

 ##### *installNamespace* field can only have one value

+**Note:** The `spec.installNamespace` field is deprecated.
+See Product deprecations and removals to learn more.

 When enabling the `managed-serviceaccount` add-on, the `installNamespace` field in the `ManagedClusterAddOn` resource must have `open-cluster-management-agent-addon` as the value.
 Other values are